SALT: What To Know About Rates, Loans, & Features

 You can get a SALT loan by heading to its website, navigating to its sign-up or login page, providing your email, and setting a password.
 After, you verify your information and determine how much you want to borrow, how much collateral you want to put up, and if you want to make interest-only payments or interest and principal payments over the loan’s term length.
 SALT will deposit your loan into your bank account or pay out in stablecoins to fund your loan.

-SALT Lending partners with asset management firm Fireblocks, used by multiple exchanges and blockchain-focused companies to secure its transactions and deposits.
-Furthermore, SALT Lending states that it has insurance against cyber crime, hacks, data loss, and more, to protect customers from collateral loss due to these incidents.
+SALT partners with asset management firm Fireblocks, used by multiple exchanges and blockchain-focused companies to secure its transactions and deposits.
+Furthermore, SALT states that it has insurance against cyber crime, hacks, data loss, and more, to protect customers from collateral loss due to these incidents.
 These features make it relatively safe, but there’s always a risk with cryptocurrency, so you should never trade or invest what you can afford to lose.

 You can do just about anything with a SALT loan, including trading or re-investing in cryptocurrency, paying off credit card debt, covering an emergency, and more.